kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    \frac{v}{c} = \frac{{(1+Z/c)}^2-1}{{(1+Z/c)}^2+1} = \frac{Z^2+2cZ}{Z^2+2cZ+2c^2}

-This equation is used in AIPS memo 27 [Aipsmemo]_ to relate an optical velocity to a apparent radial velocity.
+This equation is used in AIPS memo 27 [Aipsmemo]_ to relate an optical velocity to an apparent radial velocity.
 If we insert :math:`Z_b` = 9120000 (m/s) then we find :math:`v_b` = 8981342.29811 (m/s) as expected
 (eq. :eq:`eq50`, :eq:`eq310`)